acupuncture, massage, and medical qigong

-Acupuncture is a unique tool utilized by practitioners of Chinese medicine.
-For many, it is shrouded in mystery or otherwise misunderstood.
+Acupuncture is often shrouded in mystery or otherwise misunderstood.
 I would like to take a moment to shed some light on this subject, as well as place it within the larger context of treatment.
 Acupuncture is the insertion of thin filiform needles into the body at locations referred to as acupuncture points.
-Really, any place on the body can be considered an acupuncture point, but there are over 350 defined and thoroughly described locations that have, over the years, been shown to be consistently effective for treating a wide range of illnesses.
+Really, any place on the body can be considered an acupuncture point, but there are over 350 defined and thoroughly described locations that have, over the years, been shown to be consistently effective for treating a wide range of illnesses (see the bottom of this page for a list of conditions for which the World Health Organization has found acupuncture to be helpful).
 It is equally true to say that those points have been found to be more affected by illness.
 It is worth spending some time on this concept, as it may elucidate some overarching concepts within the Chinese medicine paradigm.

 In this system, the body is viewed as an integrated whole, meaning that no part of the body operates independently from any other part.
 For example, the state of the digestion affects the health of the muscles, mental state, memory, emotions, and energy level.
 This is just one example of this type of interconnectedness.
-Over thousands of years, physicians in China noticed and documented in great detail the functional relationships between different bodily tissues.
-This eventually led to the development of meridian theory, the basic concept of which is that certain organs, muscles, bones, blood vessels, tendons, fascial layers, and other connective tissues, as well as the spaces between these structures tend to have closer relationships to one another than with those tissues in other parts of the body.
+Over thousands of years, physicians in China noticed and documented in great detail the functional relationships between different bodily tissues (and emotions, thought processes, and psychological states).
+This eventually led to the development of meridian theory, the basic concept of which is that certain organs, muscles, bones, blood vessels, ligaments, tendons, fascial layers (and so on), and the spaces between these structures tend to have closer relationships to one another than with those tissues in other parts of the body.

 The meridians are not any one of these tissues, nor are they separate from them.
 Rather they can be considered to be the entirety of structures and tissues along a certain pathway, including the spaces between them that, in essence, connect them all.
 That which animates all of these structures and drives the physiological functions of the body is referred to as qi.
 The term, "qi" can have a variety of meanings depending upon the context.
 In this case, we can think of it as the motive force of the body, mind, and spirit, that thing which unites everything, and the manipulation of which can affect every aspect of a person.
 It is within the aforementioned spaces that qi is said to flow, diffusing into and permeating every part of the body.